Minority Report

 Why Parents Might Like It

-Offers a thought-provoking sci-fi narrative with compelling performances and a sophisticated exploration of philosophical questions that appeal to adult audiences.
+Offers a thought-provoking science fiction narrative with compelling performances and a timely exploration of societal control and individual liberty.

 Positives & Learning